cornell-zhang/rosetta/README.md

 SDAccel also supports using custom platforms which are not integrated yet.
 A platform specification file (usually has the extension `.xpfm`) is needed to describe the target platform.
 2. Go into any benchmark folder.
-3. To compile for software emulation and get a quick latency estimate, do `make ocl TARGET=sw_emu`.
+3. To compile for software emulation and get a quick latency estimate, do `make ocl OCL_TARGET=sw_emu`.
 The report `system_estimate.xtxt` shows latency and resource estimate after high-level synthesis.
 If only a software model is needed, comment out `--report estimate` from the local makefile.
 Compilation time will significantly decrease.